Cricket-One Day International West Indies v England line-ups

-March 3 (Gracenote) - Line-ups for the first One Day International between West Indies and England on Friday in North Sound, Antigua and Barbuda
+March 9 (Gracenote) - Line-ups for the third and final One Day International between West Indies and England on Thursday in Bridgetown, Barbados

 West Indies won toss and decided to bowl

-West Indies: Evin Lewis, Kraigg Brathwaite, Kieran Powell, Shai Hope, Jason Mohammed, Jonathan Carter, Jason Holder (capt), Carlos Brathwaite, Ashley Nurse, Devendra Bishoo, Shannon Gabriel
+West Indies: Kraigg Brathwaite, Evin Lewis, Kieron Pollard, Shai Hope, Jason Mohammed, Jonathan Carter, Jason Holder (capt), Carlos Brathwaite, Devendra Bishoo, Ashley Nurse, Alzarri Joseph

-England: Jason Roy, Sam Billings, Joe Root, Eoin Morgan (capt), Ben Stokes, Jos Buttler, Moeen Ali, Chris Woakes, Adil Rashid, Liam Plunkett, Steven Finn
+England: Jason Roy, Alex Hales, Joe Root, Eoin Morgan (capt), Jos Buttler, Ben Stokes, Moeen Ali, Chris Woakes, Adil Rashid, Liam Plunkett, Steven Finn

-Referees: Gregory Brathwaite (Umpire), Ruchira Palliyaguruge (Umpire), Chris Gaffaney (TV umpire), Jeff Crowe (Match referee)
+Referees: Jeff Crowe (Match referee), Chris Gaffaney (TV umpire), Ruchira Palliyaguruge (Umpire), Gregory Brathwaite (Umpire)